Experts question sustainability of China-South America trade

 A study published by the Organization for Economic Cooperation and Development (OECD) highlights that in the last 15 years, commodities have accounted for 73% of exports from the Latin America region to China, while industrial products accounted for 6%.

-Rhys Jenkins, an economist at the University of East Anglia, expressed concern about South America’s reliance on raw materials: “It does indeed reflect the problem of depending on very volatile commodity markets, which was reinforced by changes in the structure of Latin American exports during the commodity boom,” he said on seeing the figures compiled by Diálogo Chino.
+Rhys Jenkins, an economist at the University of East Anglia, expressed concern about South America’s reliance on raw materials: “It does indeed reflect the problem of depending on very volatile commodity markets, which was reinforced by changes in the structure of Latin American exports during the commodity boom,” he said on reviewing Diálogo Chino‘s data.

 Increased environmental pressures cast further doubt on the long-term viability of the model, according to Ron Pinneo, senior researcher at the Council on Hemispheric Affairs.
 “The emergence of a more capitalist-oriented China allowed many countries to flourish economically in recent decades, albeit in an environmentally unsustainable manner.”